Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 Bubbles are text inputs that will display as an additional layer above an animation, enclosed in coded-drawn lines in the spirit of comic book speech bubble.<BR><BR>

 ### 🔸  Bubble placement
-Bubble placement on screen is defined by its upper-left corner's coordinates.<BR>
+Bubble placement on screen is defined by its upper-left corner coordinates.<BR>
 Screen is  128x64px.
 First column (X - from left) as well as first line (Y - from top) are designed by **0**.
 Coordinates will be set as :
 - `X: ` = horizontal coordinate (values range = `0` to `127`)